 - Dribbling only small amounts during urination

-- Accidents in the house from dogs that are otherwise house trained
+- Accidents in the house from dogs who are otherwise housetrained

 - Swelling or pain in the lower abdomen